github/branch-deploy/README.md

 - `.deploy noop` - Deploy a pull request in noop mode
 - `.deploy to <environment>` - Deploy a pull request to a specific environment
 - `.deploy <stable_branch>` - Trigger a rollback deploy to your stable branch (main, master, etc)
-- `.lock` - Create a deployment lock
+- `.lock` - Create a deployment lock for the default environment
-- `.lock --reason <text>` - Create a deployment lock with a custom reason
+- `.lock --reason <text>` - Create a deployment lock for the default environment with a custom reason
 - `.lock --details` - View details about a deployment lock
+- `.lock <environment>` - Create a deployment lock for a specific environment
+- `.lock --global` - Create a global deployment lock
 - `.unlock` - Remove a deployment lock
+- `.unlock <environment>` - Remove a deployment lock for a specific environment
+- `.unlock --global` - Remove a global deployment lock
 - `.help` - Get help with IssueOps commands with this Action

 > These commands are all fully customizable and are just an example using this Action's defaults

+For the full command usage, check out the [usage document](docs/usage.md)

 Alternate command syntax and shortcuts can be found at the bottom of this readme [here](#alternate-command-syntax)